wangqiang9/SketchKnitter/README.md

 ## Train and Inference

 ### Haperparameters
-Here is a list of full options for the model, along with the default settings:
+Here is a list of full options for the model:
 ```
 lr,                   # learning rate.
 log_dir,              # save log path.
+dropout，             # dropout rate.
 use_fp16,             # whether to use mixed precision training.
 ema_rate,             # comma-separated list of EMA values
 category,             # list of category name to be trained.
 data_dir,             # the data sets path.
 use_ddim,             # choose whether to use DDIM or DDPM
 save_path,            # path to save vector results.
 pen_break,            # determines the experience value of stroke break.
 image_size,           # the max numbers of datasets.
 model_path,           # path to save the trained model checkpoint.
 class_cond,           # whether to use guidance technology.
 batch_size,           # batch size of training.
+emb_channels,         # Unet embedding channel numbers.
 num_channels,         # the numbers of channels in Unet backbone.
+out_channels,         # output channels in Unet.
-save_interval,     # the save models interval.
+save_interval,        # saving models interval.
 noise_schedule,       # the method of adding noise is linear by default.
-num_res_blocks,    # the numbers of resnet blocks in Unet backbone.
+num_res_blocks,       # numbers of resnet blocks in Unet backbone.
-diffusion_steps，  # the diffusion steps in the forward process.
+diffusion_steps，     # diffusion steps in the forward process.
 schedule_sampler,     # the schedule of sampler.
 fp16_scale_growth,    # the mixed precision scale growth.
+use_scale_shift_norm, # whether to use scale shift norm.
 ```

 ### Example Usage: